 The West Wimmera is primarily an economy driven by agriculture.
-The Agricultural, forestry and fishing industry employs more people in the region than any other industry, with three times more than the second largest industry: Health care and social assistance.
+The Agricultural, forestry and fishing industry employs more people in the region than any other industry, with three times more than the second most vibrant industry: Health care and social assistance.

 Industries relating to tourism make up a small proportion of jobs in the region.
-Increases in trail users would likely contribute positively to the visitor economy.
+Trail users would likely contribute to the visitor economy.
 An increase in visitor numbers would likely stimulate growth in the key visitor expenditure industries which are identified as Accommodation and food services; Transport, Postal and Warehousing; and Retail Trade.